Make Peace With Food

 Reflections

 Building this website was an exercise in growth.
 Every stage benefited from careful consideration and mindfulness—from initial research all the way to high-fidelity design and coding.
-The core of this project was in prioritizing accessibility and intuitive interaction.
-I also put a lot of thought into the ability of the design system components to translate to other mediums outside of their digital habitats.
+I put a lot of thought into the ability of the design system components to translate to other mediums outside of their digital habitats.

-This is my senior design thesis and the culmination of my time studying design at Portland State University.
-I made this site with the intention of fostering dialog and community action and I sincerely hope it succeeds in moving us all toward a more mindful interconnected relationship with food, one another, and our ecosystems.
+I made this site with the intention of fostering dialog and community action and I sincerely hope it succeeds in moving users toward a more mindful and interconnected relationship with food, one another, and our ecosystems.